Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Preliminaries

 The three-dimensional subsystem toric code is a generalization of the stabilizer toric code in an analogous way as the gauge color code is a generalization of the stabilizer color code.
 A conventional way to understand both the subsystem toric code and the gauge color code is to relate them to the corresponding stabilizer codes in the same spatial dimension.
 Any state in the code space of the stabilizer code can be viewed as a code state of the subsystem code \footnote{Here, we implicitly assume that the logical subspaces of both codes are isomorphic.
 Otherwise, different logical states of the stabilizer code are mapped to subspaces corresponding to different choices of eigenvalues of stabilizers for the subsystem code.}, and a code state of the subsystem code can be transformed into a code state of the stabilizer code by fixing the gauge qubits to be in a specific state.
+More formally, we have the inclusions

+where $\Stab_{\mathrm{stab}}$ and $\S$ denote the stabilizer groups of the stabilizer and subsystem toric codes respectively, and $\G$ denotes the gauge group of the subsystem toric code.
+Any state in the +1 eigenspace of $\Stab_{\mathrm{stab}}$ will be in the +1 eigenspace of $\Stab$.
+Since $\Stab$ is the center of $\G$, given any operator $\sigma\in\Stab_{\mathrm{stab}}$ such that $\sigma\notin\Stab$, there must be an operator $\tau\in\G$ that anticommutes with it.
+Consequently, any state in the +1 eigenspace of $\Stab$ can be transformed into a state in the +1 eigenspace of $\Stab_{\mathrm{stab}}$ by applying an operator (namely $\tau$) in $\G$, which, by definition, has no effect on the encoded information.

 It is non-trivial to construct subsystem codes from the corresponding stabilizer codes, as evidenced by the amount of time between the introduction of the three-dimensional stabilizer toric code~\cite{Dennis2002} and the three-dimensional subsystem toric code~\cite{Kubica2022}.
 Although the stabilizer and subsystem codes have a similar construction, they have strikingly different properties.
 For example, the aforementioned subsystem codes have the single-shot QEC property, whereas the corresponding stabilizer codes do not.
 And despite these subsystem code models arguably providing the most transparent illustration of the single-shot QEC property, the origins of this property, and its exact connection to self-correction, are unclear.